 There are many other ways, these wondrous lemon peels can be used.
 Please share your ways of using these.

-By Priya Vijayakrishnan: I do the same for my iron kadai as well.
+- By Priya Vijayakrishnan: I do the same for my iron Kadai as well.
 Boil the lemon rinds with water in the kadai.
-Removes the grease as well as gives good look 🙂
+Removes the grease as well as gives a good look 🙂

-Repeat the process for few days until the problem is resolved.
+Repeat the process for a few days until the problem is resolved.

 - By Rachna Goyal: It helps to whiten and clean our teeth too.